-In 2018, the Board of Directors approved the increase in its authorized share capital from ₱ 50 million to ₱ 200 million by way of stock dividend declaration.
-Likewise, the Board approved the declaration of stock dividends aggregating to ₱ 14 million, which was presented as stock dividends distributable as of December 31, 2018.
-The retained earnings available for declaration as at December 31, 2018 is shown on the next page:
+In 2018, the Board of Directors approved the increase in its authorized share capital from P 50 million to P200 million by way of stock dividend declaration.
+Likewise, the Board approved the declaration of stock dividends aggregating to P 14 million, which was presented as stock dividends distributable as of December 31, 2020 and 2019.
+The retained earnings available for declaration as at December 31, 2020 and 2019 is shown below: